I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 You will now find your verse broken down by single words or phrases.
 The phrase “I can do” (red arrow) is followed by the assigned Strong’s number (yellow arrow).
 You want to select the “Strong’s number”.

-At this point, you will see a lot of information, but what you are looking for is the Greek (or Hebrew) meaning of the word or phrase.
+At this point, you will see a lot of information, but what you are looking for is the Greek (or Hebrew) meaning of the word or phrase in the original language.

 Scroll down to a section that reads “Strong’s Definitions”.
 In this example, you see that the word comes from G2479- and that is the definition you are looking for.
 Select that number.